 Retreaver makes it simple to route calls based on the caller's location.
 Calls that come in are automatically tagged with geo tags which can be added to your Call Endpoints (Buyers).
 The geo tags are based on the caller ID area code and can be refined by adding a zip code prompt.

-Geo tags are in the format:
+Geo tags come in the following format:

 geo:[ISO 3166-1 alpha-2 country code](-optional state, province or zip).

-For Canadian based geo tags, the syntax format would be
+For Canadian based geo tags, the syntax format would be:

 This would tag a component with a British Columbia province tag.

 For American zip codes, the syntax format would be:

 This would tag a component with a "90210" zip code.